PredictAlignPrevent/PredictingChildMaltreatment_RichmondVA/README.md

-# Predicting Chil dMaltreatment in Richmond, VA
+# Predicting Child Maltreatment in Richmond, VA

 There are two goals of the work presented here.
 First, to create a comprehensive open source framework for developing a child maltreatment predictive model to estimate maltreatment risk across Richmond.